Are You Struggling to Breathe at Night?

 Frequently Asked Questions About Difficulty Breathing

-Not necessarily, but they are closely linked.
-Sleep-related breathing disorders exist on a spectrum, ranging from snoring to complete obstructive sleep apnea.
-Even minor airway restrictions can lead to poor sleep quality and increased daytime drowsiness.
+Not always, but they are closely related.
+Sleep-disordered breathing is a spectrum that ranges from snoring to full obstructive sleep apnea.
+Even mild restriction can cause poor-quality sleep and daytime fatigue.

 Yes.
-An improperly positioned or retruded jaw can push the tongue into the throat, narrowing the airway.
-Correcting jaw alignment through oral appliances can enhance airflow and improve both breathing and sleep quality.
+A retruded or misaligned jaw can push the tongue backward and reduce airway space.
+Correcting jaw position through oral appliance therapy can open the airway and improve both breathing and sleep quality.

 TMJ Logo